Zelex/jo_clojure/README.md

 Author Jon Olick. @JonOlick on twitter.

-A Fast, Embeddable Clojure language implementation in C.
+A Fast, Embeddable Clojure language implementation in C/C++.

 Just started the project, nothing is done, everything is messy.
 Will clean up before version 1.0.